 Keep Teaching website [IU’s primary resource] This site is being updated frequently with information on pedagogy and technology.
 See in particular the modules available in Canvas Commons that you can import into your Canvas courses that will help students learn tools that may be unfamiliar to them.
 As always, if you need help, contact Instructional Consulting.

 Instructional Continuity in Emergencies [pdf from SoE Instructional Consulting] We are recommending live Zoom classes only as a short-term solution.
 Consider ways in which you can engage your students through asynchronous learning activities and resources with formative feedback.
 This document describes numerous instructional methods and links to videos and further resources for using Zoom and Canvas.

 Zoom Demonstration [video from SoE Instructional Consulting] This 20-minute video covers many of the tools you're likely to use in Zoom.
-However, due to bandwidth issues and student access, we suggest that you move to asynchronous instruction as soon as possible.
+This webpage provides much of the same information in written form.
+Due to bandwidth issues and student access, we suggest that you move to asynchronous instruction as soon as possible.
 We recommend using Kaltura to record short lectures/presentations and make them available to your students in Canvas.
 This video from Instructional Consulting covers the basics of recording with Kaltura and publishing to Canvas.